jlauza/jlauza/README.md

 - 👋 Hi, I’m Jayson Lauza you can tag me as @jlauza.
-- 👀 I’m interested in Laravel, PHP, SQL, and React, Redux, FeathersJS.
+- 👀 I’m interested in Laravel, PHP, SQL, and React.
 - 🌱 I’m currently learning React, Redux and FeatherJS.
 - 📫 How to reach me... email me at lauzajayson@gmail.com or contact me on Skype @jlauza